 Many people don’t know that the temporomandibular joint is the leading cause of jaw pain or discomfort.
 This jaw joint, commonly called the TMJ, plays a significant role in the day-to-day function of the mouth.
 Persistent pain and the inability to open or close mouth completely, are both signs of a TMJ disorder.
-At MOSA Oral Maxillofacial & Dental Implant Surgery in Monterey and Salinas, CA, our oral surgeons have significant experience diagnosing and treating disorders of the temporomandibular joint.
+At MOSA Oral Maxillofacial & Dental Implant Surgery in Monterey, Salinas, and Santa Cruz, CA, our oral surgeons have significant experience diagnosing and treating disorders of the temporomandibular joint.
 During the initial consultation, Dr. Michael Lewis, Dr. Ryan Lloyd, or Dr. Andre LaMothe will perform a thorough examination of the position of the jaw and determine the best course of treatment to restore oral function.

 What is the TMJ?